tfrei139/PoKeysMotionComponent/documentation/Setup.md

 ## Getting the component
 Either you copy the source directly to your LinuxCNC system or get it via Git.
-The walkthorugh is written with the assumption to use Git, with a folder name "git" in your home directory.
+The walkthrough is written with the assumption to use Git, with a folder name "git" in your home directory.

 ### Setting up Git repository
 ```bash